cjcj46262/G-Merging/README.md

 ## Preliminaries
 We provide the `.pt` and `.pth` files of both pre-trained GNN models and fully fine-tuned models in the directory `./models`.
 You can directly utilize them without costly training or fine-tuning.

+The datasets we use are in the directory `./data`,

 ## Run the code
-Simply run the following command to get started.
+For evaluating our method **G-Merging**, please simply run the following command to get started.
 ```
 python G_Merging.py --device_no=0 --gnn_type gin --pretrain_strategy contextpred
 python G_Merging.py --device_no=0 --gnn_type gin --pretrain_strategy edgepred
 python G_Merging.py --device_no=0 --gnn_type gcn --pretrain_strategy contextpred
 ```
+After the processing, the trained task-specific adapters will be saved in `./results/{pretrained}/adapters`